mzhKU/RepData_PeerAssessment1/PA1_template.md

 ### 1 Histogram of the total number of steps taken each day
 Using `tapply`, the data is factorized by date and then the `sum` function is applied to each cluster of data.
 `NA` values are not removed from the data at this point because they would be converted to and enter the histogram as zeros.
-Missing values are considered however when calculating the mean and median below.
+Missing values are removed however when calculating the mean and median below.
 The histogram of the so calculated daily total steps looks as follows.